AndrewHuntington/react-fsp/README.md

-# Getting Started with Create React App
+# Filter, Sort, and Paginate App

+A simple project to practice filtering, sorting, and paginating data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).